ARMmbed/mbed-os-5-docs/docs/advanced/toolchain_profiles.md

 ## JSON toolchain profile format

-The JSON object that represents a toolchain profile is a dict mapping from toolchains, like `GCC_ARM`, to their flags, like `-O3`.
+The JSON object that represents a toolchain profile is a dictionary mapping from toolchains, like `GCC_ARM`, to their flags, like `-O3`.

-The structure is as follows: each toolchain supported by a toolchain profile has a dict in the root dict.
+The structure is as follows: each toolchain supported by a toolchain profile has a dictionary in the root dictionary.

-This dict contains a mapping from a flag type to a list of flags that should be passed the corresponding part of the compiler suite.
+This dictionary contains a mapping from a flag type to a list of flags that should be passed the corresponding part of the compiler suite.

 The required flag types are: